TejveerSingh13/ProblemSkill-/JavaScript/README.md

 **5. nextSibling:** Gets the node immediately following a specified node.
 **6. previousSibling:** Gets the node immediately preceding a specified node.
 **7. children:** Gets a live HTMLCollection of child elements for a specified node.

+## 8. Advanced Concepts in JavaScript Object Manipulation

+When working with objects in JavaScript, understanding certain advanced concepts is crucial for effective and sophisticated manipulation of object properties.
+These concepts include handling enumerable and non-enumerable properties, using symbols as property keys, and leveraging methods like Object.defineProperties and Object.getOwnPropertyDescriptors.
+Here's a summary of these key concepts:

+**1. Enumerable vs. Non-Enumerable Properties**
+* **Enumerable Properties:** These properties show up in for...in loops and are returned by methods like Object.keys().
+They are the "visible" properties of an object.
+* **Non-Enumerable Properties:** These do not appear in for...in loops and are not returned by Object.keys().
+They are often used to add properties to an object that should not be iterated over in loops.

+**2. Symbols as Property Keys**
+* **Symbol:** A unique and immutable data type introduced in ES6, used as a way to create unique keys for object properties, thus avoiding property name collisions.
+* **Hidden Nature:** Properties keyed by symbols are not enumerated in standard loops (like for...in) and are not returned by methods like Object.keys().
+This makes them suitable for "hidden" or "private" properties.
+* **Copying Symbols:** When copying properties from one object to another, it's important to consider symbol-keyed properties explicitly, as they are not handled by some standard object-copying methods.

+**3. Object.defineProperties and Object.getOwnPropertyDescriptors**
+* **Object.defineProperties:** This method is used to define new or modify existing properties directly on an object, providing control over property descriptors.
+  **Usage:** Allows the definition of multiple properties at once, specifying their descriptors, like value, writability, enumerability, configurability, and getter/setter functions.
+* **Object.getOwnPropertyDescriptors:** Introduced in ES2017, this method returns all own property descriptors of a given object.
+  **Usage:** Useful for getting a complete descriptor map, including accessors and flags, for all properties of an object (both enumerable and non-enumerable).

+**4. Copying Properties with Object.assign vs. completeAssign**
+* **Object.assign:** A method used to copy all enumerable own properties from one or more source objects to a target object.
+  **Limitation:** It does not copy non-enumerable properties and does not preserve the original property descriptors (like getters and setters).
+* **completeAssign Function:** A custom function that goes beyond Object.assign by:
+  **Copying All Properties:** Including both enumerable and non-enumerable properties.
+  **Preserving Descriptors:** Using Object.getOwnPropertyDescriptors to maintain property characteristics like getters/setters and configurability.
+  **Handling Symbol Properties:** Explicitly copying properties keyed by symbols.